(Last update : April, 30th 2020)

 -> If you already have an AIS receiver in your boat (stand-alone or integrated into your VHF), you can use a NMEA->WiFi converter such as the Miniplex-3wi.

 -> If you don't have an AIS yet, you can opt for a device that natively integrates wifi, such as Digital Yacht's iAIS (simple receiver) or Vesper Marine's XB-8000 (transponder), which is very easy to install, and integrates GPS and NMEA0183/2000 connectivity for the other instruments.
-You can also check the Nomad by Digital Yacht, a wifi transponder which is ultra-simple to install and can be powered from USB !
+You can also check the Nomad by Digital Yacht, a wifi transponder which is very easy to install and can be powered from USB!

 Once the AIS signal has been received on iPad, it still needs to be displayed!
 To do this, you will have the choice between a "radar-like" display or a representation on the marine chart.